ALERTS in relation to COVID-19

 - the Hospitality Industry (General) Award.

-The Fair Work Commission has called for Submissions on variations to 103 other Awards and with Submissions closing on 8 April 2020.
-We will keep employers updated with consequential changes as soon as we know more.
+The Fair Work Commission has called for Submissions on variations to 103 other Awards, with Submissions closing on 6 April 2020.
+We will keep employers updated with any consequential changes.

-Employers should note that at the time of this Alert, the legislation governing this program is currently being finalised and will come before Federal parliament in the week of 6 April 2020.
-As a result of lack of finite detail, the information provided in this Alert is general in nature and based on the information which is currently available.
-We recommend that all Employers exercise caution in relation to making decisions around the JobKeeper Payment scheme until the applicable legislation is passed through Parliament.
+At the time of this Alert, the legislation governing this program is currently being finalised and will come before Federal parliament in the week of 6 April 2020.
+The information provided in this Alert is general in nature and based on the information which is currently available.
+All Employers should exercise caution in relation to making decisions around the JobKeeper Scheme until the legislation is passed through Parliament.

-Please note that at the time of preparing this Alert, the legislation governing the Jobkeeper wage subsidy has not been passed through Parliament and therefore, the information provided is general in nature and taken from what is known at present.
+At the time of this Alert, the legislation governing the JobKeeper wage subsidy has not been passed through Parliament and therefore, the information provided is general in nature and taken from what is known at present.

-In this Alert we look at the latest announcements and changes including:
+In this Alert we look at the latest Government announcements, changes to the Hospitality Award and Queensland’s new border controls.

 This alert covers the latest key information employers need to consider in relation to workplace obligations, including stand down provisions, working from home, workplace health and safety and entitlements.